AIDASoft/podio/README.md

 If the import goes fine (no message), you're all set.
 If not, you need to install yaml.
 For that, you need to:

 1- install the C++ yaml library, which is used by the python module.
-The easiest way to do that is to use homebrew (install homebrew if you don't have it yet)
+On Mac OS, The easiest way to do that is to use homebrew (install homebrew if you don't have it yet):

     brew install libyaml